Irish Sea: Shipping

 The British ship LCT 326 sank in the Irish sea and was discovered in March 2020.
 In September 2021, the British Navy ship HMS Mercury was discovered; it sank in 1940.
-The British ship SS Mesaba was sunk by the Nasiz in 1918 and discovered more than a hundred years later, in 2022.
+The British ship SS Mesaba was sunk by the Imperial German Navy U-118 in 1918 and discovered in 2022.
 This ship is well known for sailing near the Titanic and for attempting to warn the Titanic about dangerous icebergs.

 Oil and gas exploration

 Caernarfon Bay Basin

 The Caernarfon Bay basin contains up to 7 km3 of Permian and Triassic syn-rift sediments in an asymmetrical graben that is bounded to the north and south by Lower Paleozoic massifs.
 Only two exploration wells have been drilled so far, and there remain numerous undrilled targets in tilted fault block plays.
 As in the East Irish Sea Basin, the principal target reservoir is the Lower Triassic, Sherwood Sandstone, top-sealed by younger Triassic mudstones and evaporites.
 Wells in the Irish Sector to the west have demonstrated that pre-rift, Westphalian coal measures are excellent hydrocarbon source rocks, and are at peak maturity for gas generation (Maddox et al., 1995).
 Seismic profiles clearly image these strata continuing beneath a basal Permian unconformity into at least the western part of the Caernarfon Bay Basin.

 The timing of gas generation presents the greatest exploration risk.
 Maximum burial of, and primary gas migration from, the source rocks could have terminated as early as the Jurassic, whereas many of the tilted fault blocks were reactivated or created during Paleogene inversion of the basin.
 However, it is also possible that a secondary gas charge occurred during regional heating associated with intrusion of Paleogene dykes, such as those that crop out nearby on the coastline of north Wales.
 (Floodpage et al., 1999) have invoked this second phase of Paleogene hydrocarbon generation as an important factor in the charging of the East Irish Sea Basin's oil and gas fields.
 It is not clear as yet whether aeromagnetic anomalies in the southeast of Caernarfon Bay are imaging a continuation of the dyke swarm into this area too, or whether they are instead associated with deeply buried Permian syn-rift volcanics.
 Alternatively, the fault block traps could have been recharged by exsolution of methane from formation brines as a direct result of the Tertiary uplift (cf. Doré and Jensen, 1996).